Looking for your civil wedding officiant in Montreal?

-The organization of the meetings with the notary
+The organization of the marriage with the notary

-The first meeting will take place at least 21 days before the marriage (delay imposed by law for the publication of the marriage).
-At this first meeting, Mtre Salehi will give you a consultation regarding the legal and patrimonial consequences of the marriage for the spouses.
-She will inform you of the different matrimonial regimes available in Quebec and she would advise you on your choice of regime.
-Should you opt for a marriage contract, she will be able to prepare it for you and receive your signature.
+The opening of the file can be done in person or remotely.
+The opening of the file shall take place at least 21 days before the marriage (delay imposed by law for the publication of the marriage notice).
+The spouses receive a legal representation regarding the legal and patrimonial consequences of the marriage.
+The notary and the members of her team will inform the spouses of the different matrimonial regimes available in Quebec and when needed, they would advise them on their choice of regime.
+Should the couple opt for a marriage contract, Mtre.
+Mona Salehi and the members of her team will be able to prepare it and receive their signature.

-Mtre Salehi will answer all your questions and will discuss with you regarding the conduct of your civil marriage ceremony.
-You will choose the date of your marriage and your witness will sign the publication of the marriage (bans).
+Mtre Salehi and the members of her team will answer all the questions of the couple and will discuss with the spouses regarding the conduct of the civil marriage ceremony.
+The couple will choose the date of their marriage and their witness will sign the publication of the marriage (bans).
 The notice of publication will be posted at the Register of notices of marriage and civil union from the Directeur de l’état civil du Québec.

-The civil marriages are solemnized in our ceremony room situated in down-town Montreal, with no additional fees, or at the place of your choice
+The civil marriages are solemnized in our ceremony rooms situated in down-town Montreal, with no additional fees.

 Our marriage ceremony room could accomodate up to 15 people (seated) who will be the privileged witnesses of your exceptional event.
 The room, simple and elegant, is at your disposition gratuitously to hold your civil marriage ceremony solemnized by Mtre Salehi.